Vs. (Pearl Jam album): Recording

 For its second album, Pearl Jam felt the pressure of trying to match the success of its debut album, Ten.
-In a 2002 interview, guitarist Mike McCready said, "The band was blown up pretty big and everything was pretty crazy."
+In a 2002 interview, the guitarist Mike McCready said, "The band was blown up pretty big and everything was pretty crazy."
 Vs. was the first Pearl Jam album to have production duties handled by Brendan O'Brien.
-It was also the band's first album with drummer Dave Abbruzzese, who had joined the band in August 1991 and toured for the album Ten.
+It was also the band's first album with the drummer Dave Abbruzzese, who had joined the band in August 1991 and toured for the album Ten.
 Rehearsals for Vs. began in February 1993 at Potatohead Studio in Seattle.
 The band then moved to The Site in Nicasio, California, in March 1993 to begin recording.
-Abbruzzese called the tranquil recording site "paradise" while lead vocalist Eddie Vedder said, "I fucking hate it here ...
+Abbruzzese called the tranquil recording site "paradise" while the singer Eddie Vedder said, "I fucking hate it here ...
 I've had a hard time ...
 How do you make a rock record here?"

 The band took the approach of recording one song at a time, and agreed with O'Brien to mix the songs as each one was finished.
 O'Brien had the band members set up much as they do live, and most of the songs were developed out of jam sessions.
-Guitarist Stone Gossard said, "I think we allowed things to develop in a more natural, band-oriented sort of way, rather than me bringing in a bunch of stuff that was already arranged."
+The guitarist Stone Gossard said, "I think we allowed things to develop in a more natural, band-oriented sort of way, rather than me bringing in a bunch of stuff that was already arranged."
 Gossard added that most of the songs were arranged once Vedder joined in and started singing, elaborating, "You could tell when the music wanted to change just by the way he was singing."
-In a 2009 interview, Gossard stated, "[Vs.] was probably where it felt better recording wise.
+In a 2009 interview, Gossard stated, "[Vs.] was probably where it felt better recording-wise.
 I saw how it could change and evolve which gave me a lot of inspiration to go we can do ballads, we can do fast stuff, we can do slow stuff, we can do punk stuff.
 That was where I realized there were going to be a lot of places to go with Ed."